 Please note, these photos were taken on calm day at low tide, but this part of the coast can be very stormy and windy at other times.
 It is still OK to walk then, but it may not be as pleasant as the photos imply (but I love it when it is stormy too!).

-Another, slightly longer, nearby walk is to Parker River back to Point Franklin.
+Another, slightly longer, nearby walk is Parker Hill & Inlet walk Cape Otway circuit walk that includes Point Franklin.
 Park car near cattle grid and walk along Parker track to Parker Hill (camping spots and toilet, no water).
 The track to the beach is stepped and quite steep, but the descent is worth it as the Parker river inlet is beautiful.
 At low tide walk back along the beach to Point Franklin then back up to the cattle grid.

 The nearest town is Apollo Bay.